turret-studios/matrix-server/README.md

 a matrix homeserver implementation entirely in javascript.
 ## implementations
-all implementations are up to date with the minimum api versions as of 1-23-21. client-server api: r0.6.1 server-server api: r0.1.4 application service api: r0.1.2 identity service api: r0.3.0 push gateway api: r0.1.1
+all implementations are up to date with the minimum api versions as of 1-23-21. client-server api: r0.6.1 - unfinished (currently in progress) server-server api: r0.1.4 - unfinished application service api: r0.1.2 - unfinished identity service api: r0.3.0 - unfinished push gateway api: r0.1.1 - unfinished
 ## configuring
 to configure your server, copy `config.yml.example` to a file called `config.yml`. read through the config file and set your configuration.
 ## updating